 5. Soups

-Liquids are often considered to be less filling than solid foods, although the evidence is mixed (26, 27).
+Liquids are often considered to be less filling than solid foods, but more research is needed.

 In one older study, volunteers consumed either a solid meal, chunky soup, or smooth soup that had been put through a food processor.
 Feelings of fullness and the rate at which the food left the stomach were then measured.

-Interestingly, the smooth soup had the greatest impact on fullness and the slowest rate of stomach emptying, followed by the chunky soup (28).
+Interestingly, the smooth soup had the greatest impact on fullness and the slowest rate of stomach emptying, followed by the chunky soup.

 Summary